Charles Patrick Davis, MD, PhD

 - fatigue, sometimes extreme.

-Although nausea, vomiting, and diarrhea can sometimes accompany influenza infection, especially in children, gastrointestinal symptoms are rarely prominent.
+Although appetite loss, nausea, vomiting, and diarrhea can sometimes accompany influenza infection, especially in children, gastrointestinal symptoms are rarely prominent.
 The term "stomach flu" is a misnomer that is sometimes used to describe gastrointestinal illnesses caused by other microorganisms.
-H1N1 infections, however, have caused more nausea, vomiting, and diarrhea than the conventional (seasonal) flu viruses.
+H1N1 infections, however, caused more nausea, vomiting, and diarrhea than the conventional (seasonal) flu viruses.

 Most individuals who contract influenza recover in a week or two, however, others develop potentially life-threatening complications like pneumonia.
 In an average year, influenza is associated with about 36,000 deaths nationwide and many more hospitalizations.
 Flu-related complications can occur at any age; however, the elderly and people with chronic health problems are much more likely to develop serious complications after the conventional influenza infections than are younger, healthier people.